root-project/root/documentation/users-guide/AddingaClass.md

 ### Dictionaries for STL

-Usually, headers are passed to rootcint at the command line.
+Usually, headers are passed to rootcling at the command line.
 To generate a dictionary for a class from the STL, e.g.

 **std::vector\<MyClass\>**, you would normally pass the header defining **MyClass** and **std::vector**.
-The latter is a compiler specific header and cannot be passed to rootcint directly.
-Instead, create a little header file that includes both headers, and pass that to rootcint.
+The latter is a compiler specific header and cannot be passed to rootcling directly.
+Instead, create a little header file that includes both headers, and pass that to rootcling.

 Often ROOT knows where **MyClass** and the templated class (e.g. vector) are defined, for example because the files got **\#included**.
 Knowing